 With nearly 40 years of combined legal experience, our Athens, GA car accident lawyers at Adamson & Cleveland, LLC, have seen how driver negligence causes most car accidents in Georgia, including speeding, distracted driving and driving under the influence of impairing substances.
 Because Georgia is an at-fault car accident state, a driver that causes an accident is responsible for paying for it.
 To discuss how we can help you to pursue compensation from the party who caused your crash in Athens, call or reach our Athens Personal Injury attorneys us online today.

-- 2 What Should You Do After an Auto Accident?
+- 2 What Should You Do After a Traffic Collision?

-- 3 What Are Common Causes of Car Accidents?
+- 3 What Are Common Causes of Motor Vehicle Collisions?

-- 4 How Do You Prove Fault in a Car Accident?
+- 4 How Do You Prove Fault in an Auto Accident?

-- 5 What Compensation Can You Recover in a Car Accident Claim?
+- 5 What Compensation Can You Recover in a Personal Injury Car Accident Claim?

-- 6 What Is the Statute of Limitations for Georgia Accident Claims?
+- 6 What Is the Statute of Limitations for Georgia Injury Claims?

-- 7 Get Help from an Experienced Athens Car Accident Attorney
+- 7 Get Help from an Experienced Athens-Clarke County Car Accident Attorney

-How Can a Car Accident Lawyer Help You?
+How Can an Athens Car Accident Lawyer Help You?

 When you are in a crash and left with serious injuries, you need to prioritize your physical care and mental well-being.
 Our Athens car accident attorneys at Adamson & Cleveland, LLC, will handle the rest.
 We will help you by: